 Provide opportunities for cultural and linguistic enrichment through authentic interactions and engaging instruction.

 Are you interested in becoming an APS World Languages Teacher?

 APS is always looking for master educators who believe in the potential of our students and are committed to making a difference in student lives.
 Click here for information on how to navigate the certification process for world language teaching: GA Certification Guidance World Languages

 APS World Languages

-High School Languages: Arabic, ASL (American Sign Language), Chinese, French, German, Latin, Spanish
+High School Languages: Arabic, ASL (American Sign Language), Chinese, French, German, Japanese, Latin, Spanish

 Dual Language Immersion

-Professional Learning 2020-2021Multilingualism matters!
-Building effective world language classrooms through oral proficiency and comprehensible input require professional learning and collaboration.
-For the 2020-2021 school year, all professional learning will be done virtually via Google Classroom.
+Professional Learning 2021-2022Multilingualism matters!
+Building effective world language classrooms through oral proficiency and comprehensible input requires professional learning and collaboration.
+For the 2021-2022 school year, all professional learning will be done virtually via Zoom and the APS World Languages PLC Google Classroom.
 Sessions will be synchronous and asynchronous.
 Teachers should visit MyPLC to review the course catalog and register for courses.